timkachko/ng-remote-api-config/README.md

 ## Motivation

-In the case when an API which is delivered from several servers/endpoints and a set of client applications rely on the API, you have a problem of multiple coupling between the client and server part, when hard to maintain/move/restructure the API.
+In the case of API is being delivered from several servers with different endpoints to a set of client applications, the problem of multiple coupling arises, when hard to maintain/move/restructure the API without changing clients configuration.
-The problem also appears during the production cycle, when the client app is pushed from developing to testing environments, and further to the production.
+The similar issues appears during the production cycle, when the client app is pushed from developing to testing environments, and further to the production.

-This module provides API configuration object that is collected from several servers during application startup for use in $http calls.
+This module provides API configuration object that is collected and agregated from several servers during application startup for use in $http calls.

 ## Installation

-to add it in your project
+To add it in your project:

 - install the package: `bower install ng-remote-app-config --save`